lbastigk/Nebulite/README.md

 ## The Invoke-Class

-The Invoke class is the core game state modification class, which parses JSON-Defined game logic.
+The Invoke class is the core game state modification class, which parses JSON-defined game logic.

 ### Invoke-Files